6 min read

 Some people may find natural alternatives and other kinds of therapies useful in managing eczema, for example herbal medicines, massage and aromatherapy.
 However, there is no sufficient or strong scientific evidence in supporting their use.

-- Stress can affect our immunity.
-Reduce stress and maintain a cheerful mood may reduce chances of recurring symptoms.
+Stress can affect our immunity.
+Reducing stress and maintaining a cheerful mood may reduce chances of recurring symptoms.

 This article was medically reviewed by Dr. Nicola Chan 陳珮瑤醫生 on July 29, 2019.
 Dr. Chan is a Specialist in Dermatology in private practice, based in Hong Kong.
 She graduated from the University of Cambridge, UK, and received post-graduate medical training in Cambridge, London and Hong Kong.
 This was followed by further laser and aesthetic dermatology training in Boston and Baltimore, USA.
 Dr. Chan is a member of the Hong Kong Society of Dermatology and Venereology, American Society of Laser Medicine and Surgery, Asian Dermatological Association, and Hong Kong College of Dermatologists.